EF Extensions - Configuring Column Options

 ColumnSynchronizeDeleteKeySubsetFormulaSynchronizeDeleteDestinationTableFilterFormulaSynchronizeSoftDeleteFormulaQueryFilterPrimaryKeyAndFormula

-Column Options give you full control over how your data is saved with Entity Framework Extensions.
-By choosing between Expression, Names, and Formula suffixes, you can decide exactly which columns to use, how to map them, and even inject your own SQL logic when needed.
+Column Options give you full control over how data is saved with Entity Framework Extensions.

-- Expression is best when working directly with entity properties in code.
+- Expression is the best choice when working directly with entity properties in code

-- Names is useful when you need to pass property names dynamically.
+- Names is useful when property names must come from dynamic or external sources

-- Formula is the most powerful, letting you control the generated SQL, but should be used carefully.
+- Formula gives you the most control by injecting SQL, but should always be used carefully

-With these options, you can go beyond the default SaveChanges behavior and adapt your insert, update, or merge operations to match your exact business rules.
+You can adapt your insert, update, and merge operations to match your exact business rules and performance needs.

 Author: ZZZ Projects